 At various times these three species have been placed in Scathophaga, or separated in this genus (previously called Coniosternum).
 I found the separation of these two genera one of the most difficult and least satisfactory aspects of Collin's (1958) key and therefore found it a relief that they were placed in Scathophaga by Kloet & Hincks (1976).
-Chandler (1998) separates them again, but, for the purposes of constructing a workable key, I have left them with

-Scathophaga and not attempted to find characters to separate the genera.
-See key to Scathophaga & Conisternum species (page 45).
+Chandler (1998) separates them again, but, for the purposes of constructing a workable key, I have left them in the key to Scathophaga and not attempted to find characters to separate the two genera.
+See key to Scathophaga & Conisternum species.